 WHY LOVE IS BLIND

-True as true can be, love is blind. it seems to never fail, love will deactivate negative emotions that normally keep us on alert.
+True as true can be, love is blind.
+It seems to never fail, and love will deactivate negative emotions that normally keep us on alert.
 Lust does it too.
 Lust is a versatile bugger.
-Positive emotions of the love hormones are actually “science” in our minds.
+Positive emotions of the love hormones are actually “science” in our minds

 A good point to remember when you fall in love, trust a reliable person in your life, for you will be a bit blind.